811NW 20th Avenue Suite 104, Portland, OR

-therapy, the term confidentiality once meant that anything a
+therapy, the term confidentiality once implied that anything a

 client told a therapist remained strictly between the two of them.